-\section{The issue of $R_{\rm low}$ parameter in $R(\beta)$ model and parameter inference}
+\section{The issue of $R_{\rm low}$ parameter in $R~(\beta)$ model and parameter inference}

-When estimating electron temperature parameters using polarimetric images of Sgr~A*, \citet{EHTC:2024VIII} assumed that in Equation~\ref{eq:rhigh}, $R_{\rm low}=1$.
+When estimating the parameters of the electron temperature using polarimetric images of Sgr~A*, \citet{EHTC:2024VIII} assumed that in Equation~\ref{eq:rhigh}, $R_{\rm low} = 1$.
 What happens if we relax the assumption about $R_{\rm low}$?
-Figure~\ref{fig:rlow} shows the impact of varying $R_{\rm low}$ parameter on the linear and circular polarimetric images of Sgr~A*.
-Images of the MAD with ($R_{\rm low},R_{\rm high})=(10,10)$ start to resemble those with ($R_{\rm low},R_{\rm high})=(1,160)$.
-It is therefore possible that polarimetric scoring of models with $R_{\rm low} \sim 10$ could lead to different best-bet values of $R_{\rm high} \ll 160$.
-If this is indeed the case, which has to be carefully verified in the future, electron temperature parameter estimations using $R(\beta)$ models with $R_{\rm low}\sim10$ have a better chance to converge with some of the discussed \qratio models, proving that particle-in-cell models applied to GRMHD simulations correctly predict the order of magnitude of electron heating in the collisionless plasma.
+Figure~\ref{fig:rlow} shows the impact of the varying parameter $R_{\rm low}$ on the linear and circular polarimetric images of Sgr~A*.
+The images of the MAD with ($R_{\rm low}, R_{\rm high})=(10, 10)$ start to resemble those of ($R_{\rm low}, R_{\rm high})=(1, 160)$.
+Therefore, it is possible that the polarimetric scoring of the models with $R_{\rm low} \sim 10$ could lead to different best-bet values of $R_{\rm high} \ll 160$.
+If this is indeed the case, which will have to be carefully verified in the future, estimations of the electron temperature parameters using $R~(\beta)$ models with $R_{\rm low} \sim 10$ have a better chance of convergence with some of the discussed \qratio models, proving that particle-in-cell models applied to GRMHD simulations correctly predict the order of magnitude of electron heating in collisionless plasma.